artur9010/lightdm-webkit-material/README.md

 4. Enable the theme in your `/etc/lightdm/lightdm-webkit2-greeter.conf`
   - Search for `greeter` section
   - Set `webkit-theme` to `lightdm-webkit-material`

+### How to install (Arch Linux users)
+I can tell you how to install it on Arch Linux:

+1. Download from AUR `lightdm-webkit-material-git`
+2. Enable the theme in your `/etc/lightdm/lightdm-webkit2-greeter.conf`
+  - Search for `greeter` section
+  - Set `webkit-theme` to `lightdm-webkit-material`

 ### Updating
 1. In the terminal, `cd` to `/usr/share/lightdm-webkit/themes/lightdm-webkit-material/`
 2. Pull changes from repository, `git pull`

+### Updating (Arch Linux users)
+If you installed theme using AUR.
+- Yaourt: `yaourt -Syua`

 ### Setting your own user picture